pingswept/me30-website/content/notes/amplification.md

 - The IN1- and IN1+ pins are the points labeled "-" and "+" in the op-amp schematic symbol above.
 Those are the pins where the strain gauges' Wheatstone bridge outputs come in (through the small resistors).
 - The OUT1 pin is the same as V<sub>out</sub>.
 - V+ and V- are where you connect 12 V and ground.
+- To get the signal from the Adafruit load cell to be detectable within the KB2040's input range of 0 to 3.3 V, we want our amplifier circuit to provide a gain of 500.
+So use R<sub>big</sub> = 500k Ω and R<sub>big</sub> = 1k Ω.

 ![LM358 pinout diagram](/img/LM358pinout.JPG)